 North Carolina Longleaf Commitment Grant

-- Be a North Carolina resident for tuition purposes
+- A North Carolina resident

-- Enroll in a curriculum program during Spring 2022
+- Enrolled in a curriculum program for the 2022-2023 academic year

 How to get started

 - Applicants need to apply for admission at Cape Fear Community College and complete residency determination through the North Carolina Residency Determination Service (RDS) . *Please Note: No additional application is required.

 - Applicants must complete the Free Application for Federal Student Aid (FAFSA).

 - Receive an award notification from CFCC.

 The Free Application for Federal Student Aid (FAFSA®) lets students know what kind of educational funding they qualify for—in the form of loans, grants, and work-study options.